ben-manes/gradle-versions-plugin/CONTRIBUTING.md

   output or a behavior that is now off by default, also gets a subsection in the README's
   [Migrating from prior versions](README.md#migrating-from-prior-versions), written for someone upgrading from the last release.
+A subsection opens with a sentence naming what the release changed, then carries at most one alert of each kind, picked and ordered the same way as in the [release notes](#releasing).
+An alert covering more than one item takes a bullet per item rather than repeating the alert, and a snippet the items call for sits inside that alert, at the bottom when more than one item shares it.

 ## Releasing